equilibriumdata/equilibriumdata.github.io/THEREDA.md

 ## Historical

-[THEREDA](https://www.thereda.de/en/) (Thermodynamic Reference Database) is a joint project collectively planned and executed since 2006 by German and Swiss research institutions which work in the field of final disposal of radioactive waste.
+<a  href="https://www.thereda.de/en/" target="_blank" rel="noopener">THEREDA</a> (Thermodynamic Reference Database) is a joint project collectively planned and executed since 2006 by German and Swiss research institutions which work in the field of final disposal of radioactive waste.

 ## Scope